andrewawilley/Five9-Configuration-Webservices-API-Samples/examples/statistics_webservices/README.md

 ## Important

-The Five9 API operates on a single-threaded model, meaning that it can process only one request at a time.
+The Five9 API operates on a single-threaded model for a given API user session, meaning that it can process only one request at a time.
 Consequently, all requests to fetch statistics or receive updates must be made in a sequential order.
 This approach ensures that each request is completed before the next one begins, maintaining the integrity of the session's workflow.

 For sessions that may track multiple types of statistics (e.g., AgentState, AgentStatistics, ACDStatus), design such that each statistics category maintains its own "previous timestamp" value for use in the statistics update request for that statistics type.